Trump Signs Executive Order That Will Effectively Ban Use Of TikTok In the U.S.

 TikTok has accused Facebook of introducing a "copycat" service, arguing that the social network is trying to capitalize on the administration's zeal to punish China for its own benefit.

-Trump on Thursday also signed an executive order to restrict the business between China-based Tencent Holdings, the owner of WeChat, and U.S. citizens.
+Trump on Thursday also signed an executive order to restrict business between China-based Tencent Holdings, the owner of WeChat, and U.S. citizens.

 More than a billion people in China use WeChat, an all-in-one app used for messaging, social media and making mobile payments.
 It is a popular tool for chatting and transactions among Chinese citizens living in the U.S., but the Trump administration says the app could have a nefarious use by authorities in Beijing.